“How do you do it, Sherry? How do you keep going? How do you not get knocked down?”

 I stayed strong, worked my network, and soon I was invited to set up the UK offices of an outsourcing company.
 Three years later (in 2012), I finally had the courage and confidence to set up my own coaching business.

-So that’s how a career girl from the City ended up working with women who want to feel powerful; who want that feeling of confidence; who want to balance life and work.
+So that’s how a career girl from the City ended up working with women who want to feel powerful; who want that feeling of confidence; who want to balance life and work without burning out.